Welcome to the LSHSA website!

 We hope you find lots of useful information here on our website.
 Below is our latest news and upcoming events.
 Visit our other pages for more information.

-We are one of several non-profit groups participating in the sale of $5 admission tickets to Lord & Taylor’s Shop Smart/Do Good event.
-We retain all the proceeds from our ticket sales.
+We are one of several non-profit groups participating in the sale of $5 admission tickets to this great event.
+The LSHSA retains all the proceeds from our ticket sales.

 Marble Jam Kids